juxhouse/bela-resources/Concepts.md

 ## Element

-Software elements are the nouns that compose software structure: projects, classes, methods, etc.
+Elements are the nouns that compose software structure: projects, classes, methods, etc.

 #### Element Type